Have you heard of a Light Grenade?

 Often when we ask people that question, the common response is a Light Grenade is a “flashbang” which may also be referred to as a “stun grenade” or “flash grenade”.

 Guess what?
 They’re wrong.
+What is a flash bang vs light grenade?

 What is a Light Grenade?